thruthesky/super_library/docs/chat.md

     1. Alternatively, use `editChatRoom` which supports both creation and update.
 3. **Close the Dialog**:
     1. After updating the chat room, close the dialog.

+Note that `ChatMessageListView` listens the changes of the chat room data and it update the memory cache.
+This means, only if the app is displaying the messages of the chat room, the chat room data will be updated into the memory cache.
+If the user is not displaying the chat room list view, the chat room data in memory cache will not be updated even if the chat room is updated.